agude/agude.github.io/_drafts/2020-03-01-date_science_money.md

 [patio11]: https://www.kalzumeus.com/2012/01/23/salary-negotiation/

 Finally, remember that money isn't everything.
-You can negotiate all the different parts of your compensation, including things you might not consider part of your compensation: vacation days, work location, and the ability to work from home.
+You can negotiate all the various parts of your compensation, including things you might not consider part of your compensation: vacation days, work location, and the ability to work from home.
 These can be easier to negotiate because as an employee we often value them much higher than the exact monetary value assigned by employers.

 Negotiating an offer is stressful but lucrative.
-Data scientists have a lot of different types of compensation and our profession is in high demand, which makes negotiating easier because we have a lot of flexibility in what to ask for and the hiring manager has an incentive to get us to sign.
-It's easier than you think, and you have nothing to lose.
+Data scientists receive many different kinds of compensation and our profession is in high demand, which makes negotiating easier because we have many levers to pull and the hiring manager just wants to get your signature.
+It’s easier than you think, and you truly have nothing to lose.

 ---